insightfinder/InsightAgent/dell_power_collector/README.md

 The agent is written in Go.
 To build the agent, you need to install Go version 1.13 or later.
 The application that is built from the following 2 commands should be run in a Linux environment.
 NOTE: While the application can be built in Windows, we currently do not support running the application in Windows environments.

-Run the following commands to build:
+In the same directory with go.mod, run the following commands to build :
 ```bash
 # build on Linux (Recommend)
 ./build_for_linux_in_linux_env.sh